Overfishing Statistics – Global Status of Fishery Resources!

 Methods Acquired for Fishing Statistics

-One-Fourth of the Fish Catch Occurs Due to Trawling (Global Fish Industry)
+One-fourth of the Fish Catch Occurs Due to Trawling (NCBI)

-Pelagic Trawling Accounts for an Additional 10% (Global Fish Industry)
+Pelagic Trawling Accounts for an Additional 10% (Online Library Wiley)

-Purse Seining Accounts for More than 20% of Catch (Global Fish Industry)
+Purse Seining Accounts for More than 20% of Catch (Our World in Data)

 Purse seining is where fishing boats use large walls of netting to capture an entire school of fish, and of all the world’s fish catch, this practice makes up for more than 20%, according to Our World in Data.

-Gillnets and Longlines Account for Much Less of Global Fish Catch (Global Fish Industry)
+Gillnets and Longlines Account for Much Less of Global Fish Catch (Our World in Data)

 Compared to trawling and purse seining practices, which capture extreme volumes of seafood at one time, gillnets, a vertical panel of netting, and longlines, a large number of hooked short lines attached to a longer main line, account for only a small portion of the global fish catch.